dotnet/docs-aspire/docs/get-started/aspire-overview.md

 ## Project templates and tooling

 .NET Aspire provides a set of project templates and tooling experiences for Visual Studio, Visual Studio Code, and the [.NET CLI](/dotnet/core/tools/).
 These templates are designed to help you create and interact with .NET Aspire projects.
 The templates are opinionated and come with a set of defaults that help you get started quickly.
 They include boilerplate code and configurations that are common to cloud-native apps, such as telemetry, health checks, and service discovery.
-For more information, see [.NET Aspire project templates](../fundamentals/setup-tooling.md#net-aspire-project-templates).
+For more information, see [.NET Aspire templates](../fundamentals/setup-tooling.md#net-aspire-templates).

 .NET Aspire templates also include boilerplate extension methods that handle common service configurations for you: